Khalistan terrorist Happy PhD killed due to illicit affair with married Muslim woman in Lahore

 New Delhi, Feb 03: The killing of top Khalistan terrorist Harmeet Singh alias Happy PhD could have been due to an illicit affair and not a financial dispute over a drug deal as had been reported earlier.

 The Intelligence agencies in India are trying to gather more information about how the chief of the Khalistan Liberation Force was killed.
-At first it was said that he may have been killed by a local gang near Lahore due to a financial dispute.
+At first, it was said that he may have been killed by a local gang near Lahore due to a financial dispute.

 However, now reports suggest that he was having an illicit affair with a married Muslim woman.
 He was warned by the husband of the lady, but Singh did not pay heed.
 This may have led to his killing the Indian agencies say.

 His parents had requested that his body be returned.
-However Singh was cremated in Pakistan in the presence of a superintendent rank police officer and the station house officer of the Dera Chahal station.
+However, Singh was cremated in Pakistan in the presence of a superintendent rank police officer and the station house officer of the Dera Chahal station.

 The cremation took place at the Babu Sabu Chowk cremation grounds.
 While the parents of the slain terrorist had urged that his body be returned, officials had indicated that it would not happen.